cassandraelmer/mat301/ps3_answers.md

    Length and width are determinants.

 5. If a relation has no duplicate data, how can you be sure there is always at least one primary key?
-   words indented?
+   words indented? yes

 6. Give an example of a relation.
 Determine a natural key for this relation.
-   The voting register for a certian county.
+   An example relation is the voting register for a certian county.
 The natural key would be the individuals' social security number.

   For question 7 - 8, Consider product *orders*.
 In particular, associated with an order is: customer name (first and last), address (street, city, state, zip), phone, email, the products orders (including item, quantity, and price).